nobita851/customized_uniswapV3/README.md

 ## Changes Made to Accommodate Contract Size

 Due to EVM contract size limitations, the **flash loan feature** had to be removed to integrate the dynamic fee mechanism.
-The flash loan functionality was deemed non-essential compared to the potential benefits of a dynamic fee structure.

-Removing flash loans frees up the necessary space for dynamic fee logic while maintaining a robust and efficient trading mechanism.

 ---